 Give them an alarm clock and allow them responsibility for getting themselves up, alternatively advise them that you will call them only ONCE!
 Set a

-Parenting Teens Tips
+Top Tips for Parenting Teens

 - Connect into and be interested in your child’s life